Cyb3rN8TE/Cyb3rN8TE/README.md

 Welcome to my GitHub profile!

+I work as a Junior Security Analyst, mostly working with the defensive side of security.

 I'm not much of a programmer, but from time to time I'll find myself inspired to tackle a little coding project to make work easier!

 ## Projects